isomerpages/ogp/_about-us/eng/yongjie.md

   * Provided team leadership by setting up on-call and production support rotation model for Vault team to address knowledge silos and maintenance work distribution

   * Diagnosed the root cause of Vault 1.0 admin dashboard inability to load being the rapid expansion of audit logs and automated the transfer of API-generated logs to CloudWatch, reducing the amount of logs by 90% and restoring services back to normal.
-quote: Life is beautiful.
-It’s about giving.
-It’s about family.
+quote: This is my family.
+I found it all on my own.
+It’s little, and broken, but still good.
+Yeah.
+Still good.
 linkedinId: ""

 ---